olhanotolga/olhanotolga/README.md

-## I'm Olha, a web developer based in Berlin.
+## I'm Olha, a developer based in Berlin.

 Before I landed here, I used to write content for tech companies and translate films.

 I'm currently learning web development with MERN stack, Python, and falling in love with design systems.
+Trying out React Native & TypeScript.

 🔭 My aspiration is to create performant, accessible, and well-designed applications which minimize the information overload and help people make informed decisions.

 Apart from programming, I love mountains ⛰️, bird watching 🐦, and fungi 🍄.

+### Current project

+📖 **librix**, a React Native book swap app — the final project at DCI, collaboration with 5 other amazing students!

 ### Numbers & graphs